battulapragati/BDA_Lab/lab7/README.md

+Question:
-Question Execute Map Reduce in Hadoop.
+Execute Map Reduce in Hadoop.

 Install Hadoop
-Create the input file name it input.txt
+Create the input file on the desktop and name it input.txt

 Enter the following commands:
 1. su - hadoopusr